What do alcohol, PMS, lack of sleep, and flashing lights have in common? They can all be triggers for epileptic seizures.

 While some people don’t feel comfortable sharing that they have epilepsy, it could be helpful.
 Not only will talking about it help reduce confusion and stigma, but telling people – such as teachers, colleagues, peers, or co-workers – about it can help people know how to respond and react to your seizures.

 Keeping a journal of what happens during the day with as much information as you can possibly recall can be a good tool.
 Track the factors that could potentially lead to seizures.
 However, since it can be so difficult to accurately identify your seizure triggers, it’s important to share this information with your doctor.
 Sometimes seizures can occur without any trigger at all, even in people who have triggers.
 Consulting a physician can help avoid false associations.
-They might recommend you to a specialist.
+They might recommend you to a neurologist.